forcedotcom/salesforcedx-vscode/docs/_articles/en/einstein/einstein-troubleshoot.md

 2. Confirm that you have the [Salesforce Extension Pack](https://marketplace.visualstudio.com/items?itemName=salesforce.salesforcedx-vscode) or the [Salesforce Expanded Pack](https://marketplace.visualstudio.com/items?itemName=salesforce.salesforcedx-vscode-expanded) installed.
 3. Check that your Apex Extension is version 59.8.0 or higher.
 4. Hover over {} in the status bar to view the status of the Apex Language Server and make sure it’s running.
-5. Einstein for Developers requires Salesforce CLI Integration version 60.13.0 or higher.
+5. Einstein for Developers requires Salesforce CLI Integration extension version 60.13.0 or higher.

 ### Development Environment Checklist